 Sitting on two continents, Istanbul is a city rich in history and vibrant culture.
 With lots of historical structures and breathtaking architecture from its ancient inhabitants, Istanbul is the perfect place for a family tour.
 Strengthen that family bond as you cruise along the Bosphorus, explore magnificent Byzantine and Ottoman buildings, and a tower from the Genoese arrival in the city.

-As you explore the city’s spectacular sights and attractions with your family, be prepared to learn a lot about Turkish heritage and Istanbul’s rich history.
+As you explore the spectacular sights and attractions of Istanbul with your family, be prepared to learn a lot about Turkish heritage and Istanbul’s rich history.

 Strengthen the family bond at this all-time capital of the world.